 8. Getting Around in India

-Plentiful and can be cheaper than trains.
-An overnight Volvo sleeper with AC. will cost approx £5-£15.
-Your guesthouse manager should help you organise this...
-He/she will charge much less commission than travel agents.. watch out for those guys!
-Otherwise, you can book with redBus if you have a Revolut card, and if not try 12goAsia - one of the only websites where you can book Indian transport with multiple foreign bank cards (they will also charge a healthy commission for the privilege).
+Otherwise, you can book with redBus if you have a Revolut card, and if not try 12goAsia - one of the only websites where you can book Indian transport with multiple foreign bank cards (12goAsia will also charge a healthy commission for the privilege).

-Taking a third-class carriage from Agra to Jaipur was one of the most memorable days of my life.
-FYI Interstate trains normally sell out in advance, but luckily there is a tourist quota so that a small number of tickets can be purchased 24 hours before departure.
+Interstate trains normally sell out in advance, but luckily there is a tourist quota so that a small number of tickets can be purchased 24 hours before departure.

-Check out my in-depth guide on Indian train classes and how to buy a train ticket here!
+For more details check out my in-depth guide on Indian train classes and how to buy a train ticket here!

 (Train Agra to Jaipur)